RoKen1000/ItalianConjugationPractice/README.md

 # Italian Verb Conjugation Practice Site

 ## Project Overview
 This is a project that allows users to practice Italian verb conjugations.
 A word is chosen at random from the database in the relevant tense and then passed to the client.
-The user can then type their answers into a form and on submit the answers are validated with a script and are compared against the answers held in the object taken from the word database.
+The user can then type their answers into a form and on submission the answers are validated with a script and are compared against the answers held in the object taken from the word database.
 The script then makes a message appear in the conjugation form informing the user whether their answers are correct or not.
+When correct answers are given for all conjugations, the user can then click a button to go onto the next verb.
+This button is disabled until all correct answers are given.

 This project also offers a content management system that can interact with the database so that new verbs can be added/edited/removed  easily instead of having to repeatedly add seed data to the database.

 This tech stack for this project is C#, ASP.NET MVC, JavaScript, JQuery, Entity Framework Core, MS SQL Server, HTML and CSS.
 The project also uses the front-end library Bootstrap.
 N-Tier Architecture and Repository Design Pattern has been used for separation of concerns and abstraction.